 - The Baylor Legal Research and Technology Center supports Baylor Law School students, other students across the university, practicing attorneys and the public.
 Its holdings include regularly updated collections of the laws and judicial decisions of the United States government and of all 50 states, administrative regulations of federal and Texas government agencies, as well as numerous legal periodicals, treatises, and practitioner resources.
 While part of the university's library system, this library operates under the oversight of Baylor Law School.

-- The Crouch Fine Arts Library houses the music and visual arts collections, as well as audio and video recordings for other disciplines.
+- The Arts & Special Collections Research Center houses the music and visual arts collections, as well as audio and video recordings for other disciplines.
 Recognized as one of the most distinguished music libraries in the Southwest, it boasts collections of approximately 75,000 music scores, 65,000 audio recordings, 10,000 video recordings, and 35,000 books on various aspects of music.
 The Library's special collections include rare and unique materials dating as far back as the 11th century.

 - The Institute for Oral History has recorded and preserved oral histories since 1970, earning along the way a strong reputation for multidisciplinary outreach to both academic scholars and community historians by providing professional leadership, educational tools, and research opportunities.
 The Institute joined the University Libraries in 2019.